 What I Learned From 3.5 Years as a Product Leader at a VC Backed SaaS Startup

-Even though Elium already had some traction and gained many flagship customers, they were still doing on-demand development for other companies to cover their costs.
+Even though this startup already had some traction and gained many flagship customers, they were still doing on-demand development for other companies to cover their costs.
 It appeared that Talentsquare was their “last distraction”.
 In 2013, they convinced Pieterjan Kempynck and his associates that it was time to build their own team.
 That’s where I officially met them and had the chance to start working with some of Elium team members.
 Over time, Talentsquare and Elium development teams worked very close together.
-When Talentsquare went bankrupt, Elium hired the development team.
+When Talentsquare went bankrupt, the whole development team got hired by our partner.
 I decided to continue and lead the company sellout process.
 I built a new operating company with two passionate people with a sound vision of the HR industry future, Thibault Halbrecq and Arthur Roose.
 After rebuilding Talentsquare for a year it was time for me to move on and let them take the lead.

 My first challenge was to create the product management function within the organization and take over a major app redesign.
 This was an important step as the company also wanted to raise its Series A.

 After a year and a half of hard work, the effort paid off.
-We managed to officially launch the new version of the app, now under the name Elium, and we raise a 4m€ Series A. Right after the funding round, things accelerated quickly.
+We managed to officially launch the new version of the app, and we raised a 4m€ Series A. Right after the funding round, things accelerated quickly.
 In less than a year, we doubled the company size, moved to wonderful offices.
 The product and engineering teams grew fast too.